ojask99/healthaware/README.md

 ## **Features**

 ### 🔍 **Automated Health Diagnostics**
-- **Image Classification**: Real-time detection of medical artifacts like bacilli in sputum images using AI-based image analysis.
+- **Medical Object Detection**: Real-time detection of medical artifacts like bacilli in sputum images using AI-based image analysis.
+- **Image Classification**: Real-time multimodal medical image classification powered by transfer learning to classify the image as a particular disease/defect/concern.
 - **Report Parsing**: Extract and analyze information from blood, urology, and other medical reports using OCR technology for automated disease diagnosis.

 ### 🤖 **AI-Powered Health Chatbot**